hppr-dev/bash-task-master/README.md

 Exporting Tasks to Scripts
 ==========================

-Sometimes you need a POBS.
-Use `task export --command mycommand --out mycommand.sh` to create a bash script with the contents of mycommand.
+Use `task export --command mycommand --out mycommand.sh` to create a bash script that takes the same arguments and does the same thing as the mycommand task.

+Some caveats:

+  - Requirements and options are parsed the same way in the exported script.
+Input is not validated and missing requirements are not required.

+  - Only one level of function nesting is supported.
+Functions immediately inside of the task are expanded to include their contents, but no further.

 Recording Input
 ==================